egonelbre/spark/programming-parts/README.rst

 The third part "Great Programming" is about ideas that can push programming to the next level.

 The fourth part "Links for the Curious" is a collection of links to articles, books, videos, code, tutorials and other things related to programming.
-It has also some discussion why those are great.
+It has also some discussion why I have chosen them.